 Beaumont studied viola and lyric singing within the Academy, but she never understood why that music she played was called cult, scholarly or serious music.
 She is currently developing several artistic projects that she combines with her teaching work at the Conservatori del Liceu and at the University of Barcelona.

 Children under 16 must be accompanied by their father, mother or legal guardian.
 Or , come accompanied by an adulto ver 18 years and submit signed by their parents the following consent form.

-Getting up early on Sunday, shake off laziness and not loiter for a second before the prospect of the winter cold is a trick that could only go well for the magicians of (What's The Story?)
+Getting up early on Sunday, shaking off laziness and not lingering for a second at the prospect of the winter chill is a trick that could only work well for the wizards of (What's The Story?)
 Morning Glory.
-And it turns out that throughout four Sunday sessions, classical music shakes the pomp and the ostentation and approaches everyone to show that there is life beyond the Vienna New Year's Concert.See More
+And it turns out that throughout four Sunday sessions, classical music shakes off the pomp and the ostentation and approaches everyone to show that there is life beyond Vienna Philharmonic Orchestra's New Year concert.See More

 11:30 - 14:00